matthewdeaves/willow/README.md

 To use these feautures go to the settings page [http://localhost:8080/admin/settings](http://localhost:8080/admin/settings) to add your API key and enable the AI features.

 ### Queues and Consumers
 Willow CMS uses queues and consumers to offload heavy duty tasks to background processes.
 This includes things like image processing/resizing and making calls to the Anthropic API.
-You can run a worker process like this:
+On the development environment, queue workers are not started automatically.
+This means if you upload an image or perform a task that offloads a message to the queue for a worker to pick, you will need to start a queue worker.
+You can start a queue worker process like this:

 - **Alias Command**:
 ```